r3bl-org/shortlink/README.md

-# Shortcut - a browser extension written in Typescript and React
+# R3BL Shortlink - a browser extension written in Typescript and React

 Table of contents: